drupalcommerce/commerce-docs/v2/checkout/checkout-pane-plugin.rst

 Creating a checkout pane plugin
 ===============================

+There the default, and most commonly used, checkout flow uses checkout panes to build the checkout.
+Checkout panes are provided through the :code:`CheckoutPane` plugin.

-We will learn how to create a custom checkout pane.
+This documentation will show you how to create a custom checkout pane plugin.
+For our example, we will add `Google's reCaptcha <https://www.google.com/recaptcha/intro/android.html>`_.

-We are going to add a custom completion message.
-It will appear along with the default completion message.

-Lets create a module that will do this.

-If you are using `Drupal Console <https://drupalconsole.com/>`_, then you can execute this command from docroot:
+First you will need a custom module.
+If you are using `Drupal Console <https://drupalconsole.com/>`_, then you can execute this command from your Drupal directory using the :code:`generate:module` command.

 .. code-block:: bash

-    drupal generate:module  --module="My checkout pane" --machine-name="my_checkout_pane" --module-path="/modules/custom" --description="My checkout pane" --core="8.x" --package="Custom" --composer --dependencies="commerce:commerce_checkout"

-Now create the plugin using this command:
+    drupal generate:module  \
+        --module="Checkout reCaptcha" \
+        --machine-name="commerce_checkout_recaptcha" \
+        --module-path="/modules/custom" \
+        --description="Provides reCaptcha for checkout" \
+        --core="8.x" \
+        --package="Custom" \
+        --composer \
+        --dependencies="commerce:commerce_checkout"

+Now, we will use the :code:`generate:plugin:skeleton` command to create a bare bones :code:`CheckoutPane` plugin.

 .. code-block:: bash

-    drupal generate:plugin:skeleton  --module="my_checkout_pane" --plugin-id="commerce_checkout_pane" --class="CustomCompletionMessage"
+    drupal generate:plugin:skeleton \
+        --module="commerce_checkout_recaptcha" \
+        --plugin-id="commerce_checkout_pane" \
+        --class="CheckoutReCaptcha"

-A new file ``CustomCompletionMessage.php`` will be created inside ``src/Plugin/Commerce/CheckoutPane``.
+A new file :code:`CheckoutReCaptcha.php` will be created inside the :code:`src/Plugin/Commerce/CheckoutPane` directory within your module.

-Make sure that file looks like this:
+Modify the class so it resembles the sample code below

 .. code-block:: php